anvitasuresh/cse15l-lab-reports/lab3-report.md

 ## Option 2: `grep -v`
 Another option is `grep -v` which inverts the search and shows the lines that do not match the pattern.
 One example of using this command with the string search data is as shown below.
 This grep command using -v will show all of the lines in the file chapter-1.txt (which is in the 911report directory) that do not contain the string 'the'.
 This is useful in any scenario where you want to find lines that do not contain a certain string, since this might be easier than searching for the string itself:

-`grep -v "the" chapter-1.txt`
+command: `grep -v "the" chapter-1.txt`

-`"WE HAVE SOME PLANES"
+output: `"WE HAVE SOME PLANES"
 INSIDE THE FOUR FLIGHTS
     Boston: American 11 and United 175.
 Atta and Omari boarded a 6:00 A.M. flight from Portland to Boston's Logan International Airport.
     Between 6:45 and 7:40, Atta and Omari, along with Satam al Suqami, Wail al Shehri, and Waleed al Shehri, checked in and boarded American Airlines Flight 11, bound for Los Angeles.
 The flight was scheduled to depart at 7:45.